 Weighmaster - Seasonal Permits for Use During Weight Restrictions

-The Van Buren County Road Commission will be implementing seasonal weight restrictions on Monday, March 11, 2019 at 6:00 AM for all roadways under the jurisdiction of the Van Buren County Road Commission.
+The Van Buren County Road Commission will be lifting seasonal weight restrictions on Monday, April 1, 2019 at 6:00 AM for all roadways under the jurisdiction of the Van Buren County Road Commission.
+Road crews will begin removing the signs as time allows; however, restrictions will be enforced through 6:00 AM on April 1st.
 Thank you for your patience!

 Seasonal load limits ("Frost Laws") help to preserve roads from the impact of heavy trucks on Van Buren County's roads during the cycle of freezing and thawing.
 By law, road agencies can enact restrictions on roads that are not designated as "all-season routes" when conditions merit.
 These seasonal restrictions lower the axle-loading limits and reduce the maximum travel speed for certain vehicles.
 Overweight citations may be issued listing the driver as the Defendant.
 It will be the driver's responsibility to pay any fines incurred.
 These fines can be quite substantial, with some of them as much as 20 cents a pound for each overweight axle.
 None of the revenue derived from fines is given to the Road Commission.
 A small percentage goes to court costs, and the rest goes to the County Library to purchase books.

 Special attention will be given to all trucks with dropable axles (tag axles) to ensure that the axles are in the lowered position.
 Any truck found with its axle in the raised position on a restricted road will be stopped and weighed.